chadananda/irls-audio-aligner-interface/README.md

-# irls-audio-aligner-interface
+# IRLS-audio-aligner-interface
-Node module interface for accessing the irls-audio-aligner service
+Node module interface for accessing the irls-audio-aligner service.

-### To use, you will need an API endpoint URL and an API Key
+**This is a module wrapper for a proprietary webservice.
+To use, you will need an API endpoint URL and an API Key.**

-### Simply install the interface module with:
+### Install the interface module into your node project with:
 ```
 npm install --save irls-audio-aligner-interface
 ```

-### Example implementation of IRLS Aligner Service:
+### Example implementation:
 ``` Javascript
 // location of Aligner Service and API key
 var API_URL = '';